kehantan/labbook/docs/cell_culture/thaw.rst

      Thawing cells rapidly ensures high cell viability.

-#.
-Optional step to remove cryopreservant and non-viable cells: resuspend cells in medium and briefly centrifuge (150–300 x g for 3 to 5 mins).
+#. *Optional step:* to remove cryopreservant and non-viable cells: resuspend cells in medium and briefly centrifuge (150–300 x g for 3 to 5 mins).
 Resuspend cell pellet in fresh medium.
 #.
 Transfer freshly thawed cells into culture flask with micropipette.
 #.
 Label the flask.